Over the last several years, we’ve seen the pendulum swing widely with respect to prenatal fitness.

 During movements that require a lot of effort, exhale through pursed lips, like you are blowing out birthday candles.
 This will increase the response of the pelvic floor.

 Finally, avoid holding your breath during exercise or daily activities like lifting a child.
 Breath-holding is a strategy that puts a lot of pressure on a pelvic floor already strained from the demands of a growing uterus.

 There are a lot of nuances and variations to breath work during exercise (too many to delve into here!) so if this doesn’t feel intuitive, or if it doesn’t feel like enough to support your movement, consider downloading my free resource, The No B.S.
-Guide to Breathing for a Strong Pregnancy and Postpartum; this guide dives deep into how to perform the Connection Breath and apply it to movement.
-You are also welcome to reach out for individual advice.
+Guide to a Stronger, Drier Pregnancy and Postpartum; This guide dives deep into how to perform the Connection Breath and apply it to movement.

 “Listen to your body”